ysndr/MSc-Thesis/chapter/methodology.md

 ### Transfer from AST

-The NLS project aims to present a transferable architecture that can be adapted for future languages.
+The NLS project aims to present a transferable architecture that can be adapted for future languages as elaborated in [@sec:generalizability].
 Consequently, NLS faces the challenge of satisfying multiple goals